Skip to main content

 We invite leading external experts and thinkers in conservation to contribute regularly to our course.

 From the rivers of South Wales to the Bornean rainforest, our MSc covers the major conservation issues affecting habitats across the globe.
-With training in core areas, such as wildlife surveys, biodiversity assessments and species management, you will learn how to identify current and emerging threats to species and ecosystems, and develop the necessary skills to tackle these threats with effective and scalable solutions.
+With training in core areas, such as wildlife surveys, biodiversity assessments and species management, you learn how to identify current and emerging threats to species and ecosystems and develop the necessary skills to tackle these threats with effective and scalable solutions.
+These are bolstered by training in complementary topics including data handling and geographical information systems (GIS), which are essential employability skills in ecology and conservation.

 The course is delivered by leading academics who work across the world conducting cutting-edge research and addressing key global challenges – from pioneering climate change research, to developing action plans to preserve native species.
 As well as offering you the excitement of learning in an active research environment, this approach will also demonstrate how your work can be translated into practical conservation measures.